flatironinstitute/sciware/44_SummerIntro/cluster.md

   - Node types on different infiniband networks!
 - Rusty -- around 120 RTX6000Pro Blackwell, 192 H200, 240 H100, 290 A100 GPUs
 - `fi-nodes`

+## Our rusty cluster overview

+* 2 gateway nodes (`gateway.flatironinstitute.org`): only for remote access to log into other cluster nodes (not for running applications)
+* 4 login nodes (`rusty.flatironinstitute.org`): for submitting jobs
+* Many CPU and GPU nodes

 ### Rusty/popeye storage -- local